fruit trees

 Self-fertility: Self-incompatible, medium-high production.

-Color: Two-color fruit.
+Color: Bicolor fruit.

-Caliber:: 27-30 mm.
+Caliber: 27-30 mm.

-Harvest date: Rainier.
+Harvest date: Rainier

 Pisue 376